-Taking a trip or vacationing in North Georgia and want to know where the best places to go wine tasting are?
-Sounds like you’re in the right place.
+Taking a trip or vacationing in North Georgia just north of Atlanta and want to know where the best places to go wine tasting are?
+Sounds like you’re in the right place, wine lovers.
 Whether you’re visiting Blue Ridge, Ellijay, Helen, Dahlonega, or any other town around the Chattahoochee National Forest, wine tasting abounds in North Georgia.
 With 30+ wineries and vineyards in the region, welcome to Wine Country on the East Coast!

 First thing’s first though, which winery should you visit?
 With so many options, it can be difficult to decide.
-That’s why we’ve grouped local North Georgia wineries by town and listed their wine tasting prices (as of April 2021) plus top perks to help you choose.
+That’s why we’ve grouped local wineries by town and listed their wine tasting prices (as of April 2021) plus top perks to help you choose from the best wineries in North Georgia.
 We’ve also tossed in a few stellar wine tours and 1-stop wine tasting shops where you can try and buy wine from vineyards around North Georgia at 1 location.

 Let’s go wine tasting in North Georgia!